open-life-science/resident-fellowship-patricia/weekly-journal.md

 This space is yours to add to as needed.

+## Week: 31 July 2023

+### What brought you joy this week?

+* Conversations with Emmy, Yo, and Malvika who are just smart and lovely people and provide great food for thought.

+### What did you achieve?

+* Donations - OLS7 honoraria are all sorted!
+* We submitted a proposal!
+* A lot of interesting reflections with Mayya.
+* Good chats about new potential opportunities, initial draft notes of what that could be.
+* Minor wrangling of Civi.
+* Joined a governance committee meeting, facilitated part of it.
+* Initial investigation of options to get donations for OLS.

+### What did you struggle with?

+* I'm so not quick at getting anything out of Civi.
+Need to do way more Civi work to get better at this.

+### Any other topics

+* Started a new thing.
+Trying to figure out new workload and rhythm while still enjoying some summer time off.

 ## Week: 24 July 2023

 ### What brought you joy this week?